-The Augusta University men’s basketball program added Drew Gibson to the staff, as announced by head coach Dip Metress in July 2017.
-Gibson, who was a former player and the Director of Basketball Operations at Wofford College, will serve as the top assistant coach for the Jaguars.
+Drew Gibson is entering his second season as the top assistant coach for the Augusta University men's basketball team in 2018-19.
+The Jaguars added Gibson to the staff, as announced by head coach Dip Metress in July 2017.
+Gibson, who was a former player and the Director of Basketball Operations at Wofford College, serves as the top assistant coach for the Jaguars.

 “When looking for an assistant there were four areas that we were looking to assess: player development, ability to scout, handling administrative details, and recruiting,” Metress said.
 “Another important aspect was finding an assistant that played all four years at the same college and experienced success as a player and coach.
 This is often an anomaly in college athletics, but we have found our man with Drew Gibson.
 Drew brings a lot to the table and we are excited about him joining a basketball program that has advanced to the NCAA tournament in three of the last four years.”